orientation/orientation/README.md

 The 'Make this a guide' checkbox is mostly self-explanatory.
 All it will do is display this article on the homepage as a guide.

+![Table of Contents][table-of-contents]

+All Markdown headings (`#` for heading 1, `##` for heading 2, etc.) you include in an article will be extracted to create a table of contents.
+This is especially useful for long articles that describe an intricate process with multiple parts.

+![Anchor Links][anchor-links]

+You will also find anchor links on any heading so that you can give someone a link that will take them directly to the top of the relevant section you meant to share.
+A hash symbol appears next to headings to let you know you can use them as links.

 #### Dealing with information rot

 By writing and editing a lot of internal documentation for our team (151 to date),